In this blog post I'm going to go over some Pinterest marketing strategies for bloggers to start getting free organic traffic from Pinterest.

 At the end of every blog post, you should always have a call to action.

 If you want more engagement on Pinterest, your call to action can be "pin this blog post on Pinterest".
 It's how I close most of my blog posts, including this one.
 I do this using the Social Warfare plugin for WordPress.

-In order to get your pins seen by the most amount of people, you need to join Pinterest group boards.
+In order to get your pins seen by the most amount of people you need to join Pinterest group boards.

 A group board is a board where multiple collaborators can post to.